-So how did we stay on budget, fifty dollars a day, with the arguably well known expensive stops in Finland and Sweden as well as a guided bus tour of Morocco as part of our itinerary?
+So how did we stay on budget, fifty dollars a day, with the arguably well known expensive stops in Finland and Sweden as well as a guided bus tour of Morocco on the itinerary?

 - we couch surfed seven nights: to find out more about Couch Surfing go to couchsurfing.com.
 Often used by students as a place to flop for a night or three, we discovered the cultural joys of being hosted by locals proud to showcase their city.
 Twice I had my own bedroom and the other times we were either on mattresses or hideabeds in the living room.

 - we volunteered for free room and board for five days - teaching English with Vaughan Town in Spain.
 Met some lovely people doing this.
 To find out more about volunteering to teach English in Spain go to vaughantown.com.
 You must be a native English speaker.
-Spain was already on our itinerary - you must pay your own way to Madrid.
+Spain was already on our itinerary - you pay your own way to Madrid.
 Then on a Saturday night there is a free tapas reception.
 You must also pay your own accommodation on the Saturday night.
 Then from Sunday after breakfast until Friday after lunch all your (four star) accommodation and meals are gratis.

 - we took two all night buses so did not have to book a hotel

 So out of 89 nights 14 nights were free

 - we ate some meals in our hotel room, just food from the grocery store.
-I bought some plastic spoons, good for eating yogurt or spooning olive spread on bread.
+I bought plastic spoons, good for eating yogurt or spooning olive spread on bread.